sungheeyun/sungheeyun.github.io/_pages/multi-agent-ai.markdown

 <img src="/resource/posts/2025-06-09-PDT - AI-landscape/llms-07.jpeg">
 </div>

+# From Big Data to AI Agents - A Decade of Evolution

 Before delving into AI agents, let's examine how AI evolved during the 21st century by observing key technological milestones.
 Around 2010, the industry began focusing intensively on Big Data analytics and storage solutions.
 In 2012, AlexNet catalyzed the deep learning revolution, demonstrating that neural networks could achieve superhuman performance in image recognition tasks.
 The 2017 introduction of the Transformer architecture laid the groundwork for modern language models, culminating in ChatGPT's mainstream debut in 2022.
 This progression naturally evolved into widespread adoption of large language models (LLMs) and generative AI (genAI) technologies.
 Then finally, by late 2024, the focus shifted to AI agents—autonomous systems capable of executing complex, multi-step workflows with minimal human supervision.

+# Defining AI Agents - Beyond Traditional Automation

 The concept of agents has traditionally been associated with robotics and autonomous systems.
 However, the current generation of AI agents represents something fundamentally different: software entities that can reason, plan, and execute tasks across digital environments with human-level or superior performance in specific domains.<sup><a href="#footnote2" id="ref2">2</a></sup>